janobourian/aws/docs/compute/ec2.md

 * How your EC2 instances will be placed
 * Strategies
     * Cluster
+        * The instances are together to reduce the latency
+        * Financial applications.
         * All instances are in the same AZ
         * Pros:
             * Great network